paritytech/capi/Readme.md

 ## Installation

+Let's install from capi.dev

+> We can substitute the target (in this case a proxy URL).
+The chain-specific
+> API will be generated on-the-fly.

 ### Node.js

 ```sh
 npm i https://capi.dev/frame/wss/rpc.polkadot.io/@latest/pkg.tar
 ```

-> You can substitute a proxy URL of your choosing.
-The chain-specific API will
-> be generated on-the-fly.

 ### Deno